nulman/Newspeak/README.md

 6. matplotlib
 7. numpy
 8. pickle
-9. true casing is based on [truecaser data](https://github.com/nreimers/truecaser/releases/download/v1.0/english_distributions.obj.zip), pleae make sure to download it before using our code, put it in the root folder
+9. true casing is based on [truecaser data](https://github.com/nreimers/truecaser/releases/download/v1.0/english_distributions.obj.zip), please make sure to download it before using our code, put it in the root folder

 # Generate SQL DB